dwhr-pi/huananzhi-x99-f8d/README.md

 # huananzhi-x99-f8d
-here i collect all info about this motherboard
+Here are collected all infos about this motherboard.

 ## my comments